The Ebb & Flow BLOG

 Last month, on a beautiful autumn day, Lowcountry Land Trust reunited its and East Cooper Land Trust’s current and former trustees for a luncheon at Gigi and Mike McShane’s picturesque property, Ravens Point, on Johns Island.
 The event was a touching tribute to the organization’s successful history and the dedicated Board trustees who have made its legacy of conservation efforts possible.

 As guests arrived, they were greeted by a table set with name cards in memory of 22 deceased trustees.
 Surrounding a beautiful centerpiece of local grasses and oakleaf hydrangea blooms created by host Gigi McShane, these name cards served as a reminder of the profound impact these individuals had on Lowcountry Land Trust.
-Large bur oak acorns adorned the table, honoring the founding board members and their unwavering commitment to preserving the region for generations.
+Large bur oak acorns adorned the table, honoring the founding board members and their legacy of unwavering commitment to preserving the region for generations.

 Among those honored was Sam Carlton, a visionary leader and forester who played a pivotal role in shaping Lowcountry Land Trust’s trajectory.
 In his memory, the McShanes had a plaque made dedicating woods on their property to Sam, a testament to the enduring legacy he left behind.